-Arab citizens were still seething on Wednesday, a day after a general strike and violent protests over the death of two Arab men in incidents involving police.
+Israeli Arab citizens are still fuming a day after a general strike and violent protests on Tuesday over the death of two Arab men in incidents involving Israeli police.

-“There is a feeling that any officer can do what he wants to Arab residents,” Jafar Farah, the director of Mossawa – The Advocacy Center for Arab Citizens in Israel, told The Jerusalem Post in an interview.
+Jafar Farah, the director of the Mossawa Center – The Advocacy Center for Arab Citizens in Israel, told The Jerusalem Post in an interview on Wednesday that “there is a feeling that any officer can do what he wants to Arab residents.”

-Farah accused the Jewish public of displaying “a lack of solidarity,” claiming that if officers killed two Jewish citizens – “something that you never hear of” – there would be strong pressure for action against the police.
+Farah accuses the Jewish public for having “a lack of solidarity,” claiming that if two Jewish citizens were killed by the police – something that you never hear of – there would be strong pressure for action against the police.

 These kinds of events create more violence and conflict, deepening “the growing tensions between Arabs and state institutions,” he said.

-Every few months there is an episode with the police where an Arab is killed or injured, Farah said.
+Every few months there is a an episode with the police where an Arab is killed or injured, he said.

 Sami al-Jaar, 20, was shot dead by officers during a drugs raid which triggered protests in the southern town of Rahat on Thursday.